-Go through your cart one more time and ask yourself: do I need this? for every single item.
+Go through your cart one item at a time and ask yourself: Do I need this?

 If the answer is no, remove it.
 And if the answer is yes, check again to make sure you’ve found the best price on that item.